jake314159/.dotfiles/readme.md

 bash build_links.sh
 ```

-**Note: build_links.sh WILL delete all the existing dot files before replacing them with the current dot files**
+**Note: build_links.sh WILL delete all the existing dot files before replacing them with these dot files**